rashmichaudhary24/genai-learning-journal/20-Attention-Mechanisms.md

 * or other text fragments

 Each token initially has a single learned embedding that captures its general meaning.
+The initial embedding tells the model what the word is and where it exists in the context.
 However, a single embedding is not sufficient during attention because it must play three different roles simultaneously.
 The model therefore learns **three separate projections** of every embedding.

 * **Query (Q):** What kind of information am I looking for?